rodekruis/caladrius/README.md

   --create-report-info-file
                         Creates a geojson file that contains the locations and shapes of the buildings, their respective
-                        administrativeregions and addresses (if --query-
+                        administrative regions and addresses (if --query-
                         address-api has been run) (default: False)
 ```